ani2fun/sonatype-maven-central-publisher/README.md

 # Gradle Plugin for publishing to [central sonatype maven repository](https://central.sonatype.com/)

 The Maven Central Publisher Plugin is a Gradle plugin designed to streamline the process of publishing artifacts to Maven Central.
 Currently, it supports publishing Java libraries and gradle version catalog files.
 This plugin automates the necessary tasks involved in preparing and publishing artifacts, ensuring a smooth and efficient workflow for developers.

 You can find sample projects demonstrating **Java library publishing**, **version catalog publishing**, and **Spring Boot application publishing** at [plugin-demo](https://github.com/ani2fun/plugin-demo).

 > [!NOTE]
 > This project serves as a temporary solution.
+As a Gradle user, at the time, I found a gap in available plugins for my
+> custom use case.
+> It encourage me to develop a custom solution to publish various artifacts to sonatype central repository, which
+> includes Java libraries and Spring Boot applications and Gradle Version-Catalog.
-Looking ahead, more efficient solutions will be arriving, either through direct enhancements from platform developers or Gradle engineers.
+> Looking ahead, more efficient solutions will be arriving, either through direct enhancements from platform developers
+> or Gradle engineers.
 > This project presents a valuable opportunity to learn Gradle plugin development

 Follow these steps to integrate and configure the plugin for your project: